Champions League outright winner odds and prediction

 Three is the magic number

-The previous UCL campaign saw an average of exactly three goals per-match.
+The previous UCL campaign saw an average of exactly three goals per match.
 Meanwhile, the two campaigns before that saw a total average within 0.5 of that figure.
-This suggests that total goal selections in the 2-3 range will be as popular as ever in 2024/25, though naturally there will be an erring towards 3-4 for games which see any of the top 10 favourites listed earlier take on a team drawn from Pot 4.
+This suggests that total goal selections in the 2-3 range will be as popular as ever in 2024/25, though naturally, there will be an erring towards 3-4 for games in which any of the top 10 favourites listed earlier take on a team drawn from Pot 4.

 Speaking of goals, seven out of the last nine UCL editions have seen the top scorer net 12+ times.